suzanayesh2/Mastering-JavaScript-in-20-Days/Day5.md

  Destructuring as a method to declare multiple variables at once by retrieving the values from the parent object.
 Altering the destructuring syntax to use square brackets allows the destructuring of arrays

 ## Async
+An asynchronous function is a special type of function that allows you to write asynchronous code using await expressions.

 ## Modules